My Top Tips for Wedding Couples

 Fake Tan - I would recommend going easy on fake tan as it can come out on the orange side in photos!

-Sun Tan, as you approach a wedding be aware of any exposed areas not have the same tan!
+Sun Tan, as you approach a wedding be aware of any exposed areas not have an even tan!
+Your makeup artist should be able to fix through.

 Best Man speech.
-Remember there are often young guests present, so lewd jokes can fall flat.
+Remember there are often young guests present, so over-lewd jokes or in-jokes can fall flat.
 Cheeky is fine, but keep it clean and don’t go too far with the Groom’s (or Bride’s) past.
-I have seen microphones being snatched away from the Best Man by the Bride or the Bride’s Father and no one wants that!
+I have seen microphones being snatched away from the Best Man by the Bride or the Bride’s Father - and no one wants that!

 Makeup.
-Avoid any make-up with SPF in it, including mineral veils/powders, as it can cause silver reflections particularly when flash is used.
-For the same reasons, over-use of highlights on cheekbones etc can cause undesirable reflections when flash is used.
+Avoid any make-up with SPF including mineral veils/powders (used for cheek highlights etc) , as it can cause silver reflections in photos particularly when flash is used.

 Chewing Gum! - it may calm the nerves but can result in unattractive shots.
 A big No-No for the couple and the wedding party!